Fecal (Bowel) Incontinence

 Why does fecal incontinence happen?

-Several factors affect continence of stool or the ability to control bowel movement:
+Several factors affect continence of stool or the ability to regulate bowel movement:

 - Muscles in the rectum and anus (the very last two sections of the intestines) must be working properly.

 - The rectum must be able to stretch to hold the stool.
 A "rectal sensation" has to be present to provide warning of the need to move bowels.
 When properly working, this means that you get a feeling that it is time to go to the bathroom.

 - The anal muscles (sphincters) must have the ability to squeeze the anus shut.
 If these muscles are not working properly, stool can leave the body unexpectedly.

 - You lack the physical and mental abilities to "recognize the signal" that it is time to go to the bathroom to move bowels, or the physical quickness to reach the bathroom.

 - Stools are very watery or explosive or both.

 If any of these body functions are not working properly, you may have fecal incontinence.

 What causes changes in body functions that lead to fecal incontinence?